2019 National Adoption Month

 Jerry Milner, Associate Commissioner at the Children’s Bureau

-For a third consecutive year, the Children's Bureau's National Adoption Month—including its National Adoption Recruitment Campaign—is focusing on the thousands of teenagers and young adults in foster care who still need a loving, permanent family and a place to call home.
-The number of children and youth in foster care continues to rise, reaching nearly 443,000 in September of 2017.
-We also see the number of children waiting to be adopted increasing.
+This year, the Children's Bureau's National Adoption Month initiative—including its National Adoption Recruitment Campaign—focuses on the thousands of teenagers and young adults in foster care who still need a loving, permanent family and a place to call home.
+The number of children and youth in foster care continues to rise, reaching nearly 442,995 in September 2017.
+We also see an increase in the number of children waiting to be adopted.
 On September 30, 2017, the number of children and youth waiting for adoption was over 123,000.
-Of that number, 13,451 (11 percent) were between the ages of 15 and 17 years old.
-Securing permanent connections for these young people, with a broad safety net of supportive adults in their life, remains critically important and deserves our unwavering commitment.
-Nurturing parental relationships, within both birth and adoptive families, is essential for healthy physical and emotional development.
+Of those children, 13,451 (11 percent) were between the ages of 15 and 17.
+Securing permanent connections for these young people—along with ensuring they have a broad safety net of supportive adults in their life—remains critically important and deserves our unwavering commitment.

-I hope you will join us in celebrating National Adoption Month this November and consider ways you can encourage the involvement and perspective of youth in your communities' education and awareness-raising efforts.
+I hope you will join us in celebrating National Adoption Month this November and consider ways you can support young people in considering permanency options and helping them understand what family means.